Robin--/CSV-Parser/README.md

 string quoteCharacter - the text field quote character to use e.g. " .

-bool trimWhiteSpaces - remove leading and trainign whitespaces from all fields e.g. True or False.
+bool trimWhiteSpaces - remove leading and trailing whitespaces from all fields e.g. True or False.

 bool useFields - Include the field header row in the output  e.g. True or False.